My interest in calligraphy first started when I was in 5th grade, thanks to a memorable teacher named Mrs. Lagrave.

 Calligraphy was one of the skills we spent some time on, and its definitely the most memorable.
 We used the old school calligraphy pen with the cartridge and all, but since it was such a short part of the school day we didn’t make it very far through the basics, and I haven’t touched a calligraphy pen since!

-As soon as I started my creative planning/bullet journal journey, I became extremely interested in brush lettering and modern brush calligraphy.
-I wanted to try ALL of the pens, and hopefully one would just make me a lettering master.
+As soon as I started my creative bullet journal journey, I became extremely interested in brush lettering and modern brush calligraphy.
+I wanted to try ALL of the pens, and I hoped one day I would just become a lettering master.

-Well, it doesn’t exactly work that way – it takes a ton of practice and even after two years, you’ll still think you’re not a MASTER.
+Well, it doesn’t exactly work that way – it takes a ton of practice and even after two years, you’ll realize there’s still a lot to learn.

-Until a few years ago, I didn’t even realize there WAS a ‘new’-style calligraphy.
+Until a few years ago, I didn’t even realize there WAS a “new” style of calligraphy.